Saidhamzah/Zwallet/README.md

 # Zwallet

-Zwallet is a e-Wallet App that developed by using HTML, CSS and Js.
+Zwallet is an e-Wallet App that developed by using HTML, CSS and Js.
 Zwallet's still under development progress. there are such features and components even pages not work properly.

 ## Tools